DimphoLebea28/My-Data-Science-Analytics-Portfolio/README.md

 - Data Visualization: Created bar plots to illustrate model comparisons and insights.
 ### Outcome & Impact
 The project confirmed a strong link between CO2 emissions and temperature rise, highlighting the need for sustainable agricultural practices.
 The predictive models developed can be used by stakeholders to implement targeted strategies to reduce carbon emissions and mitigate climate change.

+## 3.Automated News Classification Using Machine Learning
+### Project Overview
+This project aimed to develop an automated news classification system to categorize news articles into predefined categories such as Business, Technology, Sports, Education, and Entertainment using Natural Language Processing (NLP) and machine learning.
+The goal was to enhance content organization, improve user experience, and increase operational efficiency for news outlets.
+The final model was deployed as an interactive Streamlit web application for easy usability.

+### My Role & Key Contribution
+I was responsible for data cleaning and preparation, ensuring the dataset was structured and optimized for model training.
+Additionally, I created the presentation slides summarizing key insights, methodology, and findings.
+My contributions included:

+- Data Preprocessing: Removed URLs, punctuation, stopwords, and performed text normalization (stemming & lemmatization).
+- Feature Engineering: Transformed text data into numerical features for model training.
+- Dataset Integrity Checks: Ensured there were no missing values or inconsistencies.
+- Presentation Development: Designed and structured slides to effectively communicate project insights.
+### Outcome & Impact
+The Multinomial Naive Bayes classifier was selected as the best-performing model, achieving high accuracy in classifying news articles.
+The deployed Streamlit web app allows users to input news articles and receive real-time category predictions, offering a scalable solution for editorial teams to manage content efficiently.